 Southern Stuart Corridor

-The Southern Stuart Corridor project encompasses four water management areas in the Northern Territory: Tennant Creek, Western Davenport, Ti-Tree Basin and Alice Springs.
+The Southern Stuart Corridor project encompassed four water management areas in the Northern Territory: Tennant Creek, Western Davenport, Ti Tree Basin and Alice Springs.

 Water allocation planning and agricultural expansion in these areas is currently hampered by limited information about the size and extent of groundwater resource and groundwater systems more generally, including recharge rates, surface-groundwater connectivity, and the dependency of vegetation communities on groundwater.
 Outside these proposed agricultural areas, the Southern Stuart Corridor Project also encompasses a number of remote communities where there is a need to identify more secure water supplies.

-- Improve the understanding of regional groundwater systems and processes including the geology, basin architecture, surface-groundwater interaction, inter-aquifer leakage, basin-palaeovalley connectivity and potential groundwater dependence of vegetation;
+- Improve the understanding of regional groundwater systems and processes including the geology, basin architecture, surface-groundwater interaction, inter-aquifer leakage, basin-paleovalley connectivity and potential groundwater dependence of vegetation;

 - Assess the location, quantity and quality of groundwater resources to underpin agricultural expansion and Alice Spring’s future water supply;